dvollrath/StudyGuide/preliminaries/logs.md

 L_t = (1+g_L)^t L_0.
 $$

 The value of population in any period $t$ just depends on the growth rate $g_L$, the number of periods $t$, and the initial value, $L_0$.
 We don't need to write down the value in every period to find the value in period $t$.
+If you have the growth rate and initial value, you can find the value in any subsequent period.

 If you take logs of this, you get the handy solution that